Why Peace & Social Justice Studies at E&H

 It may sound “touchy feely”, but the reality is that many professional fields look for persons with training in the types of skills you gain in this course of study; and a growing number of graduate programs at some of the nation’s leading universities provide additional training in peace and justice studies.

 The International Peace & Justice Studies Association maintains an active directory of schools with advanced degree programs in related fields.
-That directory can be found here.
 Additionally, there are a number of exciting fellowships available for undergraduate and graduate students who are committed to peace and justice.
 Below are a few specific examples of graduate programs you might consider:

 - American University’s School of International Service